 In Singapore there are an estimated 1140 health research workers per million inhabitants, compared to just 0.2 in Zimbabwe.
 This is just one of the striking gaps and inequalities in investment identified by the Global Observatory on Health Research and Development.

 In 2015, WHO announced a call for papers for a peer-reviewed journal series entitled 'Informing the Establishment of the WHO Global Observatory on Health Research and Development'.
-Ten papers were published in Health Research Policy and Systems during 2015 to 2017.
-Additional papers will continue to be published in 2018.
-The Call is still open, and new contributions are welcome.
+This resulted in the selection of eleven papers that were published in Health Research Policy and Systems between 2015-18.

 Products in the pipeline

-436new products in the pipeline (as of Jan 2018) for 23 infectious diseasesHealth products in the pipeline for infectious diseases
+<0.5%of products (as of July 2019) are for WHO neglected tropical diseasesHealth products in the pipeline for all diseases